SulmanK/Blog/docs/writing/posts/recsys_2024_eda.md

     ```
     ![](./img/device_dist.png)

-!!! question "How are read times distributed across different devices?"
+!!! question "What is the distribution of read time and scroll percentages for devices?"

 !!! success "Solution"
+    #### Read Time
     ``` python
     # Read Time across Devices
     multiple_subset_feature_visualization(